 Many different insects can be found in hemp fields, however, not all of them are pests.
-Within the complex of insects and mites found in hemp, we can find pests, predators and parasitoids, and incidental arthropods.
+Within the complex of insects and mites found in hemp, we can find pests, predators, parasitoids, pollinators, and incidental arthropods.

 Colorado State University has detailed fact sheets for many of the pests and natural enemies found in hemp.
 Some pests that could be a concern for hemp growers will vary depending on the type of hemp produced (fiber, grain, or cannabinoid), the growing environment (indoor or outdoor), and the geographical location of the field(s).